wmmuhsin/OP-WHMCS7/README.md

 _Step 3:_ Update the MX priority field with `or $dnsrecord.type eq "SRV"` in the 'if/else' block.

-This 'if' statement is used twice in the file.
-Replace both.
+This 'if' statement is used only once in the file.
+Replace it.

 ```
 {if $dnsrecord.type eq "MX"}